Welcome to Snowy Owls.

 Here are our topics for this term:

-Our author is Roald Dhal
+Our author is Kate Cunningham

 Maths: We will complete work around shape, fractions, money, time, position and direction as well as addition, subtraction and a focus on counting in 2, 5 and 10.